 Sometimes I get calls from people who have never put on a comedy show who want to hire me for a gig.
 The thing that surprises them most is when I tell them that the show shouldn’t go over 90 minutes.
 No matter how great a crowd is, they start to tire (or get too drunk) at the hour and half point.
 Yes, there are exceptions.
-I’ve heard Bill Cosby does two-hour sets.
-Well, he’s funnier and does stories that work well enough.
+A big name might do around 75 minutes on his/her own.

 Ninety-minute shows aren’t always possible, especially for open mic night.
 If you can, experiment from week to week at early and late spots in the show.
 Ask whoever runs it if you can go earlier or later if you’re in good standing with them.
 (That’s a big if) At some bars, the crowd tires, at others it fills up.

 So this week’s tip, if you’re planning a show, try to keep it at ninety minutes.
 If you’re planning an open mic, two hours is probably unavoidable, but if you can trim it down, please do.
 Or put the comics who still need to pay their dues at the end after the two-hour mark.
 If you want to up your game, take on the challenge of going later in the show.
 (I will be doing this more often in the summer when I’m not getting up at 6:00 a.m. to teach the chil’ren all day.)

 **If you’re want to give a few guys some longer sets, try this: Keep the comics at 5 minutes or less when you have a dozen on the list.
 I know the math calculates that at 12*5 = only one hour, but then you have time for an MC to warm the crowd up and then let a couple of comics do closer to ten minutes at the end of the show.
 (Having a longer set in the middle of an open mic by a strong comic can drain the crowd’s energy.)